 Pour the tea into a pitcher or large jar and place it in the refrigerator or freezer.
 Leave there until cool (it should only take about 30 minutes in the freezer).

-Meanwhile, about 10 minutes before serving, slice all fruit and divide evenly into two 16-ounce mason jars or two tall glasses.
+Meanwhile, wash and slice all fruit and divide evenly into two 16-ounce mason jars or two tall glasses.

-Add half a cup of chilled white wine (or more – you do you, boo) to each jar, and top off with half of the chilled hibiscus tea mixture.
+Add half a cup of chilled white wine (or more – you do you, boo) to each jar with fruit, and top off with half of the chilled hibiscus tea mixture.
 Enjoy!

 - Boil 2 cups of water in a small pot.